Back to all articles

 High-Impact Organic Tactics

-- Website Improvements: a) Optimize webpage copy (SEO & readability), b) Add new pages targeting additional keywords or deepening product explanations c) Improve conversion rates through UX best practices & A/B testing d) Maintain a blog or ongoing content strategy to capture long-tail searches
+1. Website Improvements: a) Optimize webpage copy for both search engines and AI discoverability (clear, factual product descriptions that answer the questions prospects ask AI tools), b) Add new pages targeting additional keywords, specific use cases, and buyer-persona-specific content, c) Improve conversion rates through UX best practices and A/B testing, d) Maintain a blog or ongoing content strategy to capture long-tail searches and build the topical authority that AI models use to decide who to recommend.

-- Industry Publications: Submit articles or case studies to relevant online publications and directories to build credibility and backlinks
+4. Industry Publications: Submit articles or case studies to relevant online publications and directories to build credibility and backlinks.
+Like review sites, mentions in trade publications and industry directories increase your authority in AI-powered search results, not just traditional search.

-- Social Media (Content & Engagement): a) LinkedIn: Most common for B2B visibility, b) Reddit & Quora: Surprisingly effective for niche software, answering specific industry questions c) X, Facebook, Instagram: Lower priority, but may have value depending on your market
+5. Social Media (Content & Engagement): a) LinkedIn: Most common for B2B visibility.
+LinkedIn content is also increasingly indexed by AI models, so high-quality posts about your product category can influence AI recommendations, b) Reddit and Quora: Surprisingly effective for niche software, answering specific industry questions.
+Both platforms are heavily used as training and retrieval sources by AI models.
+Thoughtful, detailed answers to real questions on Reddit and Quora can directly influence what AI tools recommend, c) X, Facebook, Instagram: Lower priority, but may have value depending on your market.

 These efforts are cumulative.
-They build authority, drive organic traffic, and improve conversion rates.
-However, while many organic tactics (like optimizing existing website copy, collecting customer reviews, or creating industry directory listings) can be executed relatively quickly and should be prioritized early, a few activities require ongoing, significant time investment.
-Specifically, regular social media posting, consistent blog content creation, and website conversion testing/optimization are long-haul efforts that demand sustained focus.
+They build authority, drive organic traffic, improve conversion rates, and strengthen your visibility in AI-powered search results.
+Many organic tactics (like optimizing existing website copy, collecting customer reviews, or creating industry directory listings) can be executed relatively quickly and should be prioritized early.
+A few activities require ongoing, significant time investment: regular social media posting, consistent blog content creation, website conversion testing/optimization, and ongoing AI discovery monitoring (testing how AI tools describe your category and adjusting your content accordingly).
+These are long-haul efforts that demand sustained focus.
 These initiatives can yield strong results but need to be weighed against the potential efficiency of paid channels.
-For most VMS companies, it's wise to complete the "quick win" activities first, before allocating significant internal resources—or budget—to these more time-intensive strategies.
+For most VMS companies, it's wise to complete the "quick win" activities first, before allocating significant internal resources or budget to these more time-intensive strategies.

 Evaluate the more time intensive strategies in parallel with paid strategies, below.